Table of Contents

 The complement system

-The complement system consists of various plasma proteins that dock on pathogens to attract phagocytes and leukocytes.
+The complement system consists of various plasma proteins that attach to pathogens in order to attract phagocytes and leukocytes.
 Thus, they are directly involved in the elimination of cellular antigens.

 Components of the specific immune response